jfcherng-sublime/ST-API-stubs/README.md

 1. Restart your ST and happy coding ♥

-## Acknowledgment and related resources
+## Acknowledgment and Related Resources

 This repository is initially mostly based on [AmjadHD/sublime_dev](https://github.com/AmjadHD/sublime_dev)'s work.